Skald: History

+The origin story for poetry comes from a myth by Snorri Sturlson.
+The story depicts poetry as a liquid that takes various forms.
+The point of this is to show that poetry has gone through and will continue to go through change.
 The dróttkvætt metre appears to have been an innovation associated with a new fashion in formally more elaborate poetry associated with named poets.
-The metre has been compared to Irish and Latin poetic forms, which may have influenced its development; origins in magic have also been suggested, because of the existence of skaldic curses (such as Egill Skallagrímsson's on King Eric Bloodaxe) and because there are 10th-century magical inscriptions on runestones in the metre.
+The metre has been compared to Irish and Latin poetic forms, which may have influenced its development.
+Origins in magic have also been suggested, because of the existence of skaldic curses (such as Egill Skallagrímsson's on King Eric Bloodaxe) and because there are 10th-century magical inscriptions on runestones in the metre.
 Since the first example of skaldic poetry of which we know is Bragi Boddason's Ragnarsdrápa from the early 9th century, some have argued that he and his associates invented it, but his work is already highly accomplished, suggesting that this style of poetry had been developing for some time.
 Bragi (whom many scholars consider was deified as the god Bragi) was a Norwegian, and skaldic poetry is thought to have originated in either Norway or the Scandinavian Baltic.

 Most of the skalds of whom we know spent all or part of their careers as court poets, either those of kings, particularly the kings of Norway, or those of jarls, particularly the Hlaðir jarls, a dynasty based in what is now Trøndelag some of whose members ruled all or part of Norway as heathens in alternation with the Christian converters King Olaf Tryggvason and King Olaf Haraldsson (Saint Olaf).
 They produced praise poetry telling of their patrons' deeds, which became an orally transmitted record and was subsequently cited in history sagas.
+One example of this is the Heimskringla by Snorri Sturlson.
+A third of the book focuses on Olaf II Haraldsson.
 Their accuracy has been the subject of debate, but the verse form guards against corruption and the skalds traditionally criticized as well as advised their patrons.
 Skalds at the court at Hlaðir have been credited with developing the Valhalla complex and the cult of Odin as an aristocratic, educated form of heathenism influenced by Christian eschatology.
 Poetic ability was highly valued; the art was practised by the Norwegian kings themselves, and several skalds, such as Egill Skallagrímsson, are the subject of their own biographical sagas.